shopwareLabs/swAngular-SimpleDialog/README.md

 ###Show Simple Message without Options
-To Show an Message you can prefix an HTML-Element like this:
+To Show a message you can prefix an HTML-Element like this:

 	<div simple-dialog="Hallo"></div>